ShivDeeksha/VendorManagement/README.md

    - **Method:** `GET`
    - **Authentication:** Required (Bearer token).

+### Generating Sample Data

+To facilitate testing and development, we provide a script named `generate_sample_data.py` that allows you to generate fake sample data for the Vendor Management system.
+This script utilizes the Faker library to create realistic-looking data across various models such as Vendors and Purchase Orders.

+#### Usage

+1. Navigate to the `vendorMgmt\vendors` directory where the script is located.
+2. Ensure that your virtual environment is activated (`venv\Scripts\activate` for Windows or `source venv/bin/activate` for Unix-based systems).
+3. Run the script using the command: python generate_sample_data.py
+4. Once the script completes execution, you will find the generated sample data populated in your database.

+Please note that this script is primarily intended for testing and development purposes.
+It creates fake data to simulate real-world scenarios and should not be used in production environments.
 ## Contributing

 Contributions are welcome!
 If you find any issues or have suggestions for improvement, feel free to open an issue or create a pull request.